 Enphase Energy Inc. (ENPH)

 This California-based green energy company was founded in 2006 and produces solar microinverters for residential and commercial properties.
-The company’s green credentials are illustrated by it offering best-in-class energy management solutions including solar generation, battery storage, electric vehicle (EV) charging, smart load control, and cloud-based monitoring and control.
+The company’s green credentials are illustrated by its offering of best-in-class energy management solutions, including solar generation, battery storage, electric vehicle (EV) charging, smart load control, and cloud-based monitoring and control.

 Enphase has installed more than 48 million microinverters on over 2.5 million homes in over 140 countries.
-It has more than 2,500 staff based across the world and more than 6,000 installers.
+It has more than 2,500 staff based across the world.
 The total amount of CO2 the firm offsets is equivalent to that used by 3.5 million homes in one year.

 You might not expect a timber real estate investment trust to be on this list.
-Weyerhaeuser’s core business, after all, involves felling trees for the lumber it uses in construction.
-This company, however, practices sustainable forestry and has planted more than one billion trees over the last decade while also maintaining a commitment to responsible development and clean energy.
+After all, Weyerhaeuser’s core business involves felling trees for the lumber it uses in construction.
+However, this company practices sustainable forestry and has planted over one billion trees over the last decade while also maintaining a commitment to responsible development and clean energy.

 Clean Harbors (CLH)

-This Massachusetts-based company operates throughout the US, Canada, Mexico and Puerto Rico.
-Operating through its subsidiary, Safety-Kleen, Clean Harbors is also the largest re-refiner and recycler of used oil in North America.
-The company has a comprehensive sustainability program revolving around energy usage, health and safety, customer solutions and engagement.
+This Massachusetts-based company operates throughout the US, Canada, Mexico, and Puerto Rico.
+Operating through its subsidiary, Safety-Kleen, Clean Harbors is also North America's largest re-refiner and recycler of used oil.

 Brookfield Renewable Partners (BEP)